phalcon/documentation/docs/db-models.md

 }
 ```

 You can also use the `assign()` method and pass an array of `field => value` elements, to avoid assigning each column manually.
-[Phalcon\Mvc\Model][mvc-model] will check if there are setters implemented for the columns passed in the array, giving priority to them, instead of assign directly the values of the attributes:
+[Phalcon\Mvc\Model][mvc-model] will check if there are setters implemented for the columns passed in the array, giving priority to them, instead of directly the values of the attributes:

 ```php
 <?php